matheusnsilva7/Form/README.md

 # Auth System with React and Redux

-Build a simple authentication system with login, account creation, and password change pages using React and Redux.
-This project demonstrates how to manage user authentication locally using local storage.
+Simple authentication form with login, account creation, and password recovery pages using React and Redux.
+This project demonstrates how to create a form that enables users to log in through local storage.

 ## Table of Contents